putnamalbert/BACnet-Segmentation/1-Segmentation.md

 # Segmentation

 Layered and zones.
-Segmentation can be dpone logically on the same physical port but generally means separating interfaces.
+Segmentation can be done logically on the same physical port but generally means separating interfaces.

 Number of interfaces is generally two or more.
 Same or different: Protocol.
 IP address.
 Port.
 Url within the above.